 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s dirty, you can freshen it by draining thinned bleach through the tube to flush the line.
-Or you can replace the tube.
+Then inspect your air conditioner’s drain line—it’s a pliable plastic tube.
+If it’s scummy, you can clean it by flowing water-down bleach through the tube to flush the line.
+Or you can get a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall